129th Boston Marathon, Bank of America logo

 David & Jocelyn M.

-David and his daughter, Jocelyn, run for Pine Street Inn to help end homelessness in Boston.
+David and his daughter, Jocelyn, ran for Pine Street Inn to help end homelessness in Boston.
 They’re raising funds to serve over 6,000 people facing homelessness in the area.

 Learn more about Meb’s story